martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 }()
 ```

 We use the `<- c` syntax to get the value off of our channel and print the value of `c`.
-When we go, it should be no surpirse that we get the value `29`.
+When we go, it should be no surprise that we get the value `29`.
 Cool!
-We have successfully sent data to a _channel_ and receieved a value from a _channel_.
+We have successfully sent data to a _channel_ and received a value from a _channel_.

 ```go
 fmt.Println(<-c)